-Men tend to sleep hotter and we encounter many husbands who hate their wives' sheets, and that's usually down to the sheet recipe trapping too much heat.
-We've also met many wives who don't care if their husband is hot at night.
-Each to their own, this guide isn't about marital advice!
-But starting with a sheet that's comfortable for the warmest person, then adding layers for the coldest, is generally the easiest way to keep everyone happy.
+Men tend to sleep hotter (until Women reach a certain age) and we encounter many men who hate their partners' sheets, and that's usually down to the sheet recipe trapping too much heat.
+We've also met many people who don't care if their partner is hot at night!
+Each to their own, this guide isn't about relationship advice.
+But starting with a sheet that's comfortable for the warmest person, then using layers for the coldest, is generally the easiest way for everyone to find their Goldilocks temperature.

 Duvets, too hot or too cold

 Although this guide is about sheets, we encounter an increasing number of people moving away from duvets because duvets only provide a single hot layer.
 This leaves the hottest sleeper with little option but to toss the duvet off, only to find themselves cold 20 minutes later.
 People moving away from duvets are doing so because they're finding it hard to reach that Goldilocks temperature.
-By removing their duvet inners and combining their duvet covers with blankets and throws, people are gaining layers, and temperature flexibility during the night.
+By removing their duvet inners and combining their duvet covers with blankets and throws, people use the layers to gain incremental temperature control during the night.